A 12 Step Guide to Home Furnishings eCommerce

 1. Make It Easy: Retailers want to design an easily navigated path to purchase.
 Put yourself in the shoes of your consumer and walk through your own checkout procedure.

-2. Reduce Steps & Screens: Make each one of your checkout pages serve a purpose.
+2. Reduce Steps & Screens: Make sure each one of your checkout steps serves a purpose.

-3. Use Auto-Fill: Auto-fill information for return customers or based on browser settings.
+3. Use Auto-Fill: Utilize cloud eCommerce software to auto-fill information for return customers or based on browser settings.
 This includes a customer’s first and last name, billing and shipping address, email, and saved payment options for a faster purchasing experience.

 5. Order Confirmation: Sending your customers a confirmation email regarding their purchase details is another best business practice.
 Communicate regularly on when an item is getting ready for delivery and other key milestones leading up to fulfillment.